-The original census records for 1861 and 1871 were destroyed shortly after they are collected, and for some inexplicable reason (possibly for something as prosaic as a need to create additional storage space), the records for 1881 to 1891 were pulped, by government order, during the First World War.
+The original census records for 1861 and 1871 were destroyed shortly after they were collected, and for some inexplicable reason (possibly for something as prosaic as a need to create additional storage space), the records for 1881 to 1891 were pulped, by government order, during the First World War.

 Just a few years later, in 1922, an explosion and subsequent fire at the Public Records Office in Dublin destroyed most of the four censuses taken from 1821 to 1851.
-Only a few fragments of these censuses survive.
+Only fragments of these censuses survive.

 This means that the censuses of 1901 and 1911 are the only complete sets available for your Irish ancestor search.
 These have now been digitised and released, free, online.

-Because virtually all of Ireland's 19th century census records were destroyed, family historians must instead rely on other genealogical sources for that period.
+Because virtually all 19th-century Irish census records were destroyed, family historians must instead rely on other genealogical sources for that period.
 These are collectively known as 'census substitutes'.

 The most useful are land records (especially Griffith's Valuation), religious censuses, school registers, old-age pension applications and other miscellaneous lists of names such as trade directories.

 Before you start looking into those alternatives, though, take a look to see if any of the fragments of Ireland's earliest censuses are worth pursuing.
 Their potential value will depend largely on whether or not you know your ancestors' place of origin.

 A census wasn't taken in Ireland in 1921 due to the civil war that was raging throughout the island at that time.
 However, one was taken in 1926 in both north and south.

 wartime National Register was created just weeks after Britain declared war on